Abdominal Aortic Aneurysm Surgery

 You will stay in the hospital for a few days to recover.

-You can expect the cut (incision) in your belly to be sore for a few weeks.
+You can expect the cut (incision) to be sore for a few weeks.
 You will feel more tired than usual for several weeks after surgery.
 You may be able to do many of your usual activities after 4 to 6 weeks.
 But you will probably need 2 to 3 months to fully recover.

 You will have follow-up visits with your doctor to check on your recovery.
 Then, you will likely have annual checkups.
 You might have a test, such as a CT scan or ultrasound, every few years to check your repaired aorta.